 At the 6th Developmental Capacity: Child is regulated, engaging and having purposeful emotional interactions in a continuous flow with social problem-solving and is creating emotional ideas but is not connecting bridges between ideas

-DISCLOSURE: I have received help from our featured book from last week’s blog, Floortime Strategies to Promote Development in Children and Teens: A User’s Guide to the DIR® Model in the stumbling blocks and suggested strategies below.
+DISCLOSURE: I have received help from our featured book from last week’s blog, A User’s Guide to the DIR® Model in the stumbling blocks and suggested tips below.
 Much gratitude goes to Dr. Davis and her colleagues.

 Child does not show emotional self-awareness or notice and comprehend emotions in others